Windsor T. White

 Windsor Thomas White (August 28, 1866 – April 9, 1958) was an American automobile developer.
-A native of Orange, Massachusetts, he produced the White steamer cars in 1900, and later expanded to trucks.
-These vehicles were used militarily during World War I. White, along with two of his brothers Rollin White and Walter, were inducted into the Automotive Hall of Fame in 1997.
+A native of Orange, Massachusetts, and son of Thomas H. White, he produced the White steamer cars in 1900, and later expanded to trucks.
+These vehicles were used militarily during World War I. White, along with two of his brothers Rollin and Walter, were inducted into the Automotive Hall of Fame in 1997.

 He was the father of polo player Windsor Holden White.